gnosis/dex-research/dFusion/dFusionSpec.md

 - For all token, check that `selling volume == buying volume`
 - Check that `selling surplus + buying surplus == tradingWelfare`
-- Check that `currentOrderHash == orderHashPederson`
+- Check that `currentOrderHash == orderHashPedersen`
-- For all balances, check that `balance > 0` and calculate/return `newstateRH`
+- For all balances, check that `balance > 0` and calculate/return `newstate`

-### Processing of pending exit, deposits
+### Processing of pending exits and deposits (zkSnark)

-Deposits and withdraws need to be processed and incorporated into the 'balanceRH' as well.
+Deposits and withdraws need to be processed and incorporated into the 'stateHash' as well.
 For this, we make again use of snarks and specific challenging periods.

-If someone wants to deposit to anchor contract, we would have to send funds into the following function of the anchor contract:
+In order to deposit funds into the exchange, one would send funds into the following function of the anchor contract:

 ```js
 Function deposit ( address token, uint amount){